shadowxx789/image-jobs-dispatcher/README.md

 1. Instead of using DB for Image Jobs Dispatcher service save jobs to memory
 1. 'worker.blob.net' response static replies and only one MIME type 'image/png'
 1. worker.cloud.net and worker.blob.net are AP (A - availability, P - partition tolerance) distributed system
-        in terms of CAP teoreme and I presume that are available always
+        in terms of CAP theorem, and I presume that are available always
 1. For minor network problems for request to worker.cloud.net and worker.blob.net were using only retry pattern following item 1
 1. There are no unit tests for stubs